pikarpov-LANL/Sapsan/docs/joss/paper.md

 evaluation and interpretability tools are not standardized nor they are widely available.
 As a result, it is a common struggle to verify published results, with the setup not fully disclosed, the code being poorly structured and/or commented or even worse - not publicly available; the problem ML community can relate to as well[cite a decade review].
-Thus, it is not surprising that there is considerable skepticism against ML in physical sciences is very abundant, with astrophysics being no exception. [@carleo2019]
+Thus, it is not surprising that there is considerable skepticism against ML in physical sciences is very abundant, with astrophysics being no exception [@carleo2019].

 In pursuit of our supernova (SNe) study, the issues outlined above became painfully apparent.
 Thus, we attempted to simplify the barrier to entry for new researchers in domain science fields to employ ML, with the main